-Table 3.
+Table 2.
 Sources of emissions and associated greenhouse gases in REDD project activities

-Sources Gas Included/Excluded Justification / Explanation of choice CO 2 Excluded However, carbon stock decreases due to burning are accounted as a carbon stock change Biomass burning CH4 Included Non-CO 2 gases emitted from woody biomass burning.
-N 2 O Included It is conservative to exclude in the baseline but must be included in the project case if fire occurs.
-Combustion of CO 2 Included Can be neglected if excluded from baseline accounting. fossil fuels CH4 Excluded Potential emissions are negligibly small N 2 O Excluded Potential emissions are negligibly small CO 2 Excluded Potential emissions are negligibly small CH4 Excluded Potential emissions are negligibly small Use of fertilizers N 2 O Included Can be neglected if excluded from baseline accounting except in the situation where fertilizer use is enhanced as a leakage avoidance mechanism.
+Sources Gas Included/Excluded Justification / Explanation of choice CO 2 Excluded However, carbon stock decreases due to burning are accounted as a carbon stock change Biomass burning CH 4 Included Non-CO 2 gases emitted from woody biomass burning - it is conservative to exclude in the baseline but must N 2 O Included be included in the project case if fire occurs.
+CO 2 Included Can be neglected if excluded from baseline Combustion of fossil fuels CH 4 Excluded Potential emissions are negligibly small N 2 O Excluded Potential emissions are negligibly small Use of fertilizers CO 2 Excluded Potential emissions are negligibly small Ose of fertilizers CH 4 Excluded Potential emissions are negligibly small